30% OFF Tempcover fee in our app

 • We’re often asked how road tax works when selling a car.
 It’s important to know that road tax can no longer be transferred to the new owner, so the timing of the sale in terms of the tax is worth considering.
 Because new tax is backdated to the beginning of the month and refunds are set from the start of the next, if you sell your old car and then buy a new one early in the month, you will be paying tax twice.
 You can avoid this on your existing car if you apply for SORN (Statutory Off Road Notification) before the end of the month.
 However, you could receive a fine if you drive on the roads untaxed after this point, and this could make it difficult to test drive your car.

-• On the subject of test drives, your potential buyer may also want to consider cheap short term temporary insurance to cover the test drive in case they have an accident.
+• On the subject of test drives, your potential buyer may also want to consider temporary car insurance to cover the test drive in case they have an accident.

 • As you’ll need to pay off any outstanding finance on the vehicle, you may also want to consider the timing of your sale in relation to how long you’ve got left on your finance agreement, and any penalty fees you might incur.
 Finally, when the time comes, you’ll need to let your insurance company know when you’ve sold the car.